dgrtwo/dgrtwo.github.com/_posts/2016-07-18-stack-lite.md

-At Stack Overflow we've always been committed to sharing data: all content contributed to the site is [CC-BY-SA](https://creativecommons.org/licenses/by-sa/3.0/) licensed, and we release regular ["dumps"](https://archive.org/details/stackexchange) of our entire history of questions and answers.
+At Stack Overflow we've always been committed to sharing data: all content contributed to the site is [CC-BY-SA](https://creativecommons.org/licenses/by-sa/3.0/) licensed, and we release regular ["data dumps"](https://archive.org/details/stackexchange) of our entire history of questions and answers.

 I'm excited to announce a new resource specially aimed at data scientists, analysts and other researchers, which we're calling the [StackLite dataset](https://github.com/dgrtwo/StackLite).